kumahq/kuma/docs/madr/decisions/049-policy-on-namespace.md

 * Good, because it's familiar to users who know GAMMA
 * Good, because creating policies in `kuma-system` becomes an edge use-case, the vast majority of use cases is covered by namespace-scoped policies
-* Bad, because it requires syncing policies across zones.
+* Bad, because the logic of syncing policies cross zones can be complex
-  Today zone-originated policies are synced only to global for visibility.
-  It will be possible to apply policy to `zone-a` and it'll be synced to `zone-b`.

 ## Implementation